 Usage

-This section covers the requisite steps for integrating STADLE with a basic deep learning training process.
-Please refer to Quickstart to set up the client environment to connect to STADLE.
-Also, please download the sample codes from here in which the STADLE libraries are already integrated.
+This section outlines the required steps to integrate STADLE into a basic deep learning training process.
+Please refer to the Quickstart section to set up the client environment for connecting to STADLE.
+You can also download the sample code, which already includes STADLE integration, from here.

 STADLE Aggregator Functionalities

-The STADLE aggregators can be configured through the stadle.ai dashboard as explained in the Quickstart and its User Guide.
+STADLE aggregators can be configured through the stadle.ai dashboard, as explained in the Quickstart and User Guide.

 Note